isomerpages/pmo-nccs/media/press-releases/_posts/2025-06-24-post-The Coalition to Grow Carbon Markets.md

 environmental integrity standards of carbon markets are vital to ensure the public trust in this important instrument.
-Therefore, political leadership is critical to building confidence and ambition, and we welcome this signal of cooperation,” said <strong>Ana Toni, National Secretary for Climate Change at the Ministry of the Environment and Climate Change, Government of Brazil, and Executive Director of COP30.</strong>
+Therefore, political leadership is critical to building confidence and ambition, and we welcome this signal of cooperation,” said <strong>Ana Toni, National Secretary for Climate Change at the Ministry of the Environment and Climate Change, Government of Brazil, and CEO of COP30.</strong>
 </p>
 <p>“The Ministry of Environment of Peru supports the Coalition’s effort to
 foster a carbon market environment where integrity and high standards are